-Inside the mind of aspiring musician; Jair Faria.
-A sneak peak of his journey
+Inside the mind of aspiring musician Jair Faria: A sneak peek at his journey

 Photo Credit: @visualsbynicoline

-21 year old artist; Jair Faria from Amsterdam is not only a musician that is truly captivating listeners from all around the world; he is the true meaning behind the word authenticity.
-An artist who is not afraid to express himself and is open about his identity which is not easy in this toxic industry, but Jair immersed himself in positivity and that’s creating music that fans can resonate to.
-Jair Faria is the voice that the industry needs because when you listen to his music you honestly feel like you are experiencing this part of life with him.
-Throughout Jair’s life, music has always been a part of his family because his father is a famous singer from the Netherlands and his mother is also his manager.
+21-year-old artist Jair Faria from Amsterdam is not only a musician captivating listeners from all around the world, he is the embodiment of authenticity.
+An artist unafraid to express himself and open about his identity — which is not easy in this often-toxic industry — Jair has immersed himself in positivity, creating music that fans can truly resonate with.
+Jair Faria is the voice the industry needs because when you listen to his music, you genuinely feel like you are experiencing this part of life alongside him.
+Music has always been a part of Jair’s life, as his father is a famous singer from the Netherlands and his mother also serves as his manager.

 It all started with a dream of becoming a performer.
-One of Jair’s dreams was to become background dancer for Beyonce, but at that time he still didn’t know what type of performer he wanted to be in the industry, but he knew in his heart he needed to perform in some type of way.
+One of Jair’s dreams was to become a background dancer for Beyoncé, but at that time, he still didn’t know what type of performer he wanted to be in the industry.
+What he did know in his heart was that he needed to perform in some way.

-Being an aspiring musician may feel exciting, but at times you never truly understand what’s happening behind closed doors as a fan because most artist’s want to only promote positivity and the good that occurs about being a musician.
-Rarely there’s people speaking about the difficulties sadly.
-Challenges will always exist, but consistently following your dreams and staying motivated will allow you to continue the journey of becoming someone you dreamed of
+Being an aspiring musician may feel exciting, but as a fan, you rarely see what happens behind closed doors because most artists want to promote only the positivity and the good that comes with being a musician.
+Sadly, few people speak about the difficulties.
+Challenges will always exist, but consistently following your dreams and staying motivated will allow you to continue the journey toward becoming the person you dreamed of being.

 The hardest part for me has been probably to stay focused and to stay I always say to stay locked in.